JieJayCao/FastTraffic/Readme.md

 # FastTraffic
-The repository of FastTraffic, a lightweight encrypted network traffic classification DL model.
+The repository of FastTraffic, code for our Computer Networks Journal paper: FastTraffic: A lightweight method for encrypted traffic fast classification

-To speed up processing, we set an IP packet as the granularity of FastTraffic, truncate the informative parts in packets as inputs, and utilize a **text-like packet tokenization** method.
-For a lightweight and effective model, we propose an **N-gram feature embedding method** to represent structured and sequential features of packets and design a three-layer MLP to complete fast classification.
+## Dependencies
+- Python 3.7
+- PyTorch 1.4.0

+## Usage

+## Please quote if it helps you
+> @article{xu2023fasttraffic,
+  title={FastTraffic: A lightweight method for encrypted traffic fast classification}, author={Xu, Yuwei and Cao, Jie and Song, Kehui and Xiang, Qiao and Cheng, Guang}, journal={Computer Networks}, volume={235}, pages={109965}, year={2023}, publisher={Elsevier}
+}